rigetti/pyquil/docs/source/qpu.rst

 .. note::

-    In order to run experiments on the QPU you will need a specially upgraded API key.
+    In order to run experiments on the QPU you will need an upgraded API key.
 If you are interested in running these experiments, then email us at support@rigetti.com.

 Once your API key has been upgraded, update your environment to use the QPU endpoint: